-The Scout Association offers everyday adventure and activity to half a million young people across the UK.
+The Scout Association prepares half a million young people across the UK with skills for life.
 The Movement is the largest co-educational youth organisation in the world.

 In the UK Scouting is organised through The Scout Association and has a clear purpose:

 To help young people achieve their full physical, intellectual, social and spiritual potential as individuals, as responsible citizens and as Members of their local, national and international communities.

 Even if we can’t solve all the problems in the world, we can help to make it a better place.
 Scouting makes a positive contribution to society by helping young people to develop as active members of the community:

 Scouting works well when young people enjoy learning by working in partnership with adults.
 They do this by: